 Once you enable the Automation, the Edit button is replaced with View Report.
 To access your automation settings, choose the Edit option from the drop-down menu.

-After clicking on the Show stats, you may check the general performance of the automation.
-At the top bar, you can see the available stats for the automation: how many customers triggered the workflow, completed, exited, or are in the sequence at the moment.
+After clicking on Show stats, you can check the automation's general performance.
+At the top bar, you can see the available stats for the automation: how many customers triggered the workflow, completed it, exited, or are in the sequence at the moment.

 Important!
 In the Automation editor, reports show the data collected within the last 30 days.
 To see the lifetime performance, you must switch to the Reports section.